Use our online maps to view Tree Protection Orders and conservation areas in North Lincolnshire. Select the ‘Environment’ section on the map.

 If convicted by a magistrate, the maximum penalty is £20,000.
 Crown courts can impose unlimited fines.

-Protected trees must be replaced if removed without consent, or:
+Protected trees must be replaced if removed without consent, or if a tree is dead or dangerous.

 The original TPO will apply to trees which replace ones that have been removed without consent.